 Grupo Bimbo won the inaugural ITIL® Experience Award: Collaborating for Success at itSMF UK's Professional Service Management Awards.

 The AXELOS team had a great time at the Service Desk Show this year hearing the reasons why people 'Love ITIL'.
-We hope you managed to drop by for a beer.
-Akshay Anand also presented the Monday afternoon keynote: 'The Art And Science Of Updating ITIL'.
+Akshay Anand also presented the Monday afternoon keynote 'The Art And Science Of Updating ITIL'.

 The AXELOS team were at the Public Sector Show talking about developments across the portfolio.